-As my brain finally reaches the surface and takes a deep breath, her question hits me.
+As my brain finally reaches the surface and I take a deep breath, her question hits me.
 It is simple, and I know the answer, but I’m not there yet.
 My brain is still in the water, eagerly searching for the dry land of another topic.
-She stands there, sighing, clearly impatient at my lack of answering.
+She stands there, sighing, clearly impatient with my lack of answering.
 So I try to give her something: “Yes, er, no — wait, yes.”
 She raises her eyebrows at me and snorts a small laugh.

-I’ve been asked on many occasions if I have a mental or learning disorder or, more generally, what is wrong with me.
+I’ve been asked on several occasions if I have a mental issue or a learning disorder or, more generally, what is wrong with you.
 To answer the question, nothing is wrong with me.
 I am completely ordinary and average.
 I did well in all my years of school, though not so much in the social aspect.
 But from an academic standpoint, I shined and received a scholarship to college.
-While in college, I made good marks and graduated with honors.
-Why, then, do I constantly get these muffled giggles, pointed questions, and judging looks?
+I got good grades and graduated with honors.

 My One Little ‘Problem’

-But my coworkers and others around me see something different.
+But my coworkers and the other people around me see something different.
 They do not see the thoughts running through my brain, the padlocks being opened to pull out old memories, or the little lightning bolts that send new information to my sensors while I wait to see what it all means.
+They do not see me reaching back into long-term memory (as introverts are prone to doing); they do not see me sorting through my emotions when something hits me or reflecting on my experiences from the past.

 The only thing they see is me sitting there with a blank expression on my face.
 So, nearly every time, they jump to the very wrong conclusions.
-They assume I don’t understand what they’re talking about or that I’m a little slow.
+They assume I don’t understand what they’re talking about or that I’m a little “slow.”

-I Think Before I Speak
+As an Introvert, I Think Before I Speak

-It is true that I will most likely arrive at an answer slower than you will.
+It is true that I will most likely arrive at an answer slower than others will.
 But does that make me impaired?
 I don’t think so.
 I take longer to arrive at that answer because I spend time considering all angles and crafting my response before speaking.
 So when I do answer, I provide a thoughtful, logical, clear sentence.
 This is why, maybe surprisingly, introverts are great at debating and public speaking.
 When they have time to think about what they are going to say, they nail it.

 At one time in history, thinking was a highly respected practice.
 People like John Locke made it cool.
 Philosophers, authors, and other deep-thinking types were revered.
-They still are to this day.
 In school, we learn about the brilliant theories and ideas they came up with when they were allowed to spend time with their own mind.

 A Glimpse Into My Brain

 For whoever reads this, I hope to give you a glimpse into my brain so you can start to understand the things that no one else sees.
-I concentrate deeply, so if you ask me something and I have to take a moment to gather my thoughts, please remain patient and do not giggle or judge me.
+I concentrate deeply, so if you ask me something and I have to take a moment to gather my thoughts, please remain patient and do not judge me.
 If you do get impatient, that’s okay, because everyone gets impatient sometimes.
 But don’t think you will spur me on by giving me judging looks and making irritated noises.
 That added pressure will only slow me down.
-Allow me the time I need and you will get the answer you want.
+Allow me the time I need, and you will get the answer you want.